What is Enterprise Platform as a Service (PaaS)?

 • Infrastructure – It includes servers and storage

-• Database – developers can create and maintain the databases provided by PaaS.
+• Database – Developers can create and maintain the databases provided by PaaS.

-PaaS providers manage all these components on behalf of their enterprise customers.
+Platform as a Service providers manage all these components on behalf of their enterprise customers.
 This way, enterprises do not need to invest in building their development, testing, and deployment infrastructure.

 Basic Cloud Service Models